Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Optimal Artificial Noise for Side-Channel Attack Resistance

 where $\nu$ is the dual variable.
 Also, for $\mathsf{N}_i^*>0$, the noise allocation $\{\mathsf{N}_i^*\}_{i=1}^m$ satisfies the following condition:

 \end{corollary}

+Our framework is flexible and adaptable to generalized information leakage measures, where $\alpha$ serves as a tunable parameter that modulates the sensitivity to signal power.

-\begin{remark} For $\alpha = 1$, the Sibson mutual information coincides with the standard mutual information, and thus the optimization problems in \eqref{eq:capacity_opt} and \eqref{eq:optimization:alpha} become identical.
-As $\alpha \to \infty$, the Sibson mutual information converges to the maximal leakage~\cite{Issa2020maximal}.
-However, in the case of Gaussian inputs and additive Gaussian noise, the maximal leakage diverges, since the expression in \eqref{eq:alpha_mutual} tends to infinity as $\alpha \to \infty$.
-Therefore, the maximal leakage is not suitable for continuous-valued side-channel models. \end{remark}
+\begin{remark} As $\alpha \to \infty$, the Sibson mutual information converges to the maximal leakage~\cite{Issa2020maximal}.
+However, in the case of Gaussian inputs and additive Gaussian noise, the maximal leakage becomes unbounded, since \eqref{eq:alpha_capacity} diverges as $\alpha \to \infty$.
+Therefore, the maximal leakage is not suitable for Gaussian settings. \end{remark}